lzwjava/blog-source/original/2024-12-29-diy-proxy-en.md

 * Consider server location and distance.
 For those in Guangzhou, Hong Kong is a good option for hosting a proxy server.
 Use Speedtest to measure network speed.

-* If you care about speed, the best option, to my knowledge, is to use an Aliyun Hong Kong server with a BGP (premium) elastic IP.
-The IP is elastic, which makes it easy to bind a new one if the current IP gets banned.
-Additionally, this BGP (premium) connection is optimized by Aliyun Cloud, providing fast speeds.
+* For optimal speed, I recommend using an Aliyun Hong Kong server with a BGP (premium) elastic IP.
+The elastic IP feature allows quick replacement if the current IP gets blocked.
+Aliyun Cloud's optimized BGP (premium) connection ensures fast performance.
+The service costs 3CNY per 1GB of traffic.

 * Protocols such as Shadowsocks, VMess, and Trojan can easily get banned.